 Ron Bendalin positioned the crane in the upper right corner that provides open space for the viewer to imagine the bird flying through the photo.

-When there’s a person or animal in the image, a good technique is to compose the photo with open space for the subject to move through it.
+When photographing wildlife, a good technique is to compose the photo with open space for the subject to move through it.

 Using the top line of the Rule of Thirds grid to position the bird, also helps accentuate a high vantage for flight.